samdavi/StablePass/README.md

   We strictly pin `Werkzeug==2.2.2`.
 Newer versions (3.0+) removed the `url_quote` function, which causes the application to crash due to legacy Flask dependencies.

 🚫 **Do not upgrade these packages** in `requirements.txt` or the application will fail.

 ---

-## 🛡️ How StablePass Protects You

-1. **Password Generation**
-   Users customize password properties such as length and character mix.

-2. **Hashing & Verification**
-   The candidate password is hashed (MD5, SHA-256, etc.) and checked against **20+ online rainbow tables**.

-3. **Secure Delivery**
-   Only passwords that return **zero matches** (uncrackable via rainbow tables) are delivered to the user.

-This approach ensures passwords are not just mathematically complex, but also resilient against **precomputed hash attacks**.

----

-## ✨ Features

-- **Rainbow Table Resistance** – Ensures passwords do not exist in known leak databases
-- **OWASP Standard Compliance** – Generates strong passwords following modern security guidelines
-- **Simple & Advanced Modes** – Tailor complexity to your specific needs
-- **Privacy First** – No personal data collection, logging, or password storage
-- **Free & Open Source** – Completely free to use

----